 There are 4 main ways that developers / users 'interact' with the code in the Adaptable Blotter:

-Setting Blotter Options which are then passed in to the Adaptable Blotter implementation
+Setting up the Adaptable Blotter through configuring Blotter Options which are passed in to the Adaptable Blotter implementation

-Providing the Adaptable Blotter at startup with Predefined Configuration
+Pre-populating the Adaptable Blotter with the objects it requires at startup with all the objects it requires through writing Predefined Configuration

 There are 2 ways to instantiate a new Adaptable Blotter: